tan02dao/class/README.md

 be introduced, with a focus on learning how to use MPI.

-The last section will provide an overview of some of the visualization packages available, with a focus on getting to know python/pylab and visit.
+The last section will provide an overview of some of the visualization packages available, with a focus on getting to know python/matplotlib and Visit.
+Other topics are possible, like GPUs or data science / machine learning.

 ## Prerequisites